Black Snakeroot

 Associations:

-A native of Canada and North America the plant was once sent to Britain annually as seed to be grown for the roots which contained a substance known as cimicifugin.
+A native of North America the plant was once sent to Britain annually as seed to be grown for the roots which contained a substance known as cimicifugin.
 Here in Britain it was used to make medicines for diarrhoea and whooping cough, especially in children.